 Senor has a very poor understanding of historical processes and individuals in that process.
-According to her nobody except the Puritans wanted the English Revolution but the wider population wanted the King restored.
+According to her, nobody except the Puritans wanted the English Revolution, but the wider population wanted the King restored.
 “We went through all the tumult of fighting with the King, killing him, mythmaking and blood-shedding, just to reinstate his son voluntarily.
-In Deal, Pepys reports, Maypoles were set up, the streets strewn with herbs and the booze flowed.
-The people of Britain chose pleasure over godliness; they chose the King whom they understood over the Republic that they didn’t, and all the tumult of the years just gone was lost in pealing bells and a national exhalation of relief”
+In Deal, Pepys reports, Maypoles were set up, the streets were strewn with herbs and the booze flowed.
+The people of Britain chose pleasure over godliness; they chose the King whom they understood over the Republic that they didn’t, and all the tumult of the years just gone was lost in pealing bells and a national exhalation of relief.”

 Senor goes on “The fabric of Britain had cracked, and sealed over again — with just a scar left from an eruption of radical thoughts about God, gender, marriage, life and class.
 All men are equal in the sight of God, the Levellers said.
 If entry to Heaven and Hell is predestined, then we may as well transgress as much as possible, the Ranters said.
 From the insistence on peace and love of the Quakers to the agrarian, proto-communism of the Diggers, this was an era of big ideas in a political vacuum.
 God was a player in this revolution; He marched with the New Model Army and sent women into strange frenzies of prophesying”.

-While the above quote may seem a very bad historical rant there is a logic to it.
-In fact there are parallels with today.
+While the above quote may seem an appalling historical rant there is a logic to it.
+In fact, there are parallels with today.
 When a political vacuum arises radicals step in.
 There is a very great fear expressed limitedly by Senor that there are growing conditions for a proletarian revolution against the ongoing attempt by the capitalist elites to make working people pay for this economic crisis.
 The thing Senor wants to avoid is any revolutionary conclusions being drawn from the “bloody civil war” if any conclusions should be drawn it should be from the 1688 revolution.
 But even this revolution was far from bloody.

-According to Wikipedia “The expression "Glorious Revolution" was first used by John Hampden in late 1689, and is an expression that is still used by the British Parliament.
+According to Wikipedia “The expression "Glorious Revolution" was first used by John Hampden in late 1689, and is an expression that is still utilised by the British Parliament.
 [The Glorious Revolution is also occasionally termed the Bloodless Revolution, albeit inaccurately.
-In England there were two significant clashes between the two armies, and anti-Catholic riots in several towns.
-There was also the Williamite War in Ireland and serious fighting in Scotland (notably the Battles of Killicrankie and the Dunkeld).
+In England, there were two significant clashes between the two armies and anti-Catholic riots in several towns.
+There was also the Williamite War in Ireland and severe fighting in Scotland (notably the Battles of Killicrankie and the Dunkeld).
 The revolution also led to the collapse of the Dominion of New England and the overthrow of Maryland's government”.